th0rgall/public-notes/Experiences/SendGrid.md

 While the API is mostly well-documented and structured logically, you should read the docs very carefully, because there are some inconsistencies and peculiarities.

-Some examples:
+Here are the surprises I've encountered:

+- **Inconsistent input formats:**
-- Some methods require unique contact IDs as parameters (*delete a contact*), some require email addresses (*upsert contact, add a contact to a list*)
+	- Some methods require unique contact IDs as parameters (*delete a contact*), some require email addresses (*upsert contact, add a contact to a list*).
 	- Some methods expect a JSON-encoded request body (*upsert contact*), some expect a comma-separated list in a query parameter (*delete a contact from a list*)
+- **Broken mirrors:**
 	- The method to *add* emails to a suppression group (= unsubscribe) supports multiple emails.
 The method to *remove* emails from a suppression group (= resubscribe) only supports one email.
-- For a contact export job, the resulting job ID has the key `id`.
-For a contact import job, it has the key `job_id`.
 	- When you create a contact, you have to supply custom fields by using SendGrid-generated custom field IDs as keys, for example `{communication_language: "nl" host: 0}` (A) should be given as `{ e3_T: "nl", e2_N: 0 }` (B), where I believe `e3_T` means it's the **3**rd **e**xtra field of the **T**ext type.
 You have to look up these field key IDs from [the custom field definitions API](https://www.twilio.com/docs/sendgrid/api-reference/custom-fields/get-all-field-definitions), they are not shown in the dashboard where you might have created them.
 	  Finally, when you retrieve a contact, the `custom_fields` are returned using the full field names (A).
 Not the most convenient create-retrieve API.
+- **Hidden options:** Some methods, like the one to retrieve [all unsubscribe-related suppressions](https://www.twilio.com/docs/sendgrid/api-reference/suppressions-suppressions/retrieve-all-suppressions), are actually paginated,[ but don't document their pagination parameters](https://stackoverflow.com/questions/64675395/how-can-i-implement-pagination-with-sendgrid-api).
+- **Inconsistent property naming:**
+	- For a contact export job, the resulting job ID has the key `id`.
+For a contact import job, it has the key `job_id`.
+	- Listing all Contact Lists returns an object with a `result` key (singular).
+Listing all Segments returns an `results` key (plural).
-- There is a powerful contact search endpoint which supports an expressive query language that can accept queries with array-contains clauses of at least 5000 values (the most I've tested).
+- **Unexplained limits:** There is a powerful contact search endpoint which supports an expressive query language that can accept queries with array-contains clauses of at least 5000 values (the most I've tested).
 However, it also only returns max 50 contacts.
 And there is no way to get the next page (or maybe there was, they [killed it](https://community.n8n.io/t/sendgrid-get-all-contacts-limited-to-50/13106/2)).

 ## 5. 🔨 Adding a single contact?
 Use async bulk upsert endpoints